Archive for the ‘Certification Is a Joke’ Category

 You know what?
 It’s not necessary… especially if you truly are what you say you are.

 It’s in how you’ve set your business, policies and processes up.
 It’s in the conversations you have with would-be clients.
 It’s in your ability to lead your own business.
 It’s in your writing on your blog and your content on your website.
-It’s the confidence you project when you meet with new clients (whether that’s in person or on the phone).
+It’s the confidence you project when you talk with potential clients.
 It’s the professional image you present visually, verbally, in writing, even in the operation of your business.

 So the questions you should be asking yourself don’t have to do with what work samples to provide.
 Instead, the questions to really be pondering are: